cld-agency/craftwind-boilerplate/readme.md

 ```

 This approach ensures that both the `webp` and original format transforms are eager loaded so as to fully avoid an N+1 issue when looping through multiple images.

+Finally, be sure to add an accurate `sizes` attribute according to your use case.
+This is a useful bookmarklet for figuring out the more complex ones: [https://ausi.github.io/respimagelint/](https://ausi.github.io/respimagelint/).

 ### entry / listing routing